-Stuck In A Never-ending Battle Between “I’m Crushing It” and “I’m A Total Failure”?
+Stuck in the Loop of “I’m Crushing It” vs. “I’m a Total Failure”?

-You’ve been hitting the gym regularly, feeling great, and then one day, you skip a workout or indulge in that pastry you swore off.
+You’ve been hitting the gym, feeling great, then miss one workout or eat that pastry you swore off.
+Suddenly, it’s all ruined.

-So, how do you step out of this extreme mindset and start living in full color?
+So, how do you step out of the extremes and start seeing the shades in between?

 Ate a healthy meal?
 You’re awesome.
 Skipped that extra slice of pizza?
 You’re on fire.

-Have you ever noticed how the best stories come from the messiest situations?
+Have you ever noticed some of the best stories come from the messiest situations?

 Like how every top student occasionally flops a test or even the best chefs sometimes put too much salt?

 Imperfections make life exciting and relatable.
-So when you mess up (because let’s be real, we all do), don’t sweat it.
+So when you mess up (we all do), don’t sweat it.

 It’s just part of your story’s plot twist.